-Staying compliant with a local noise ordinance is a huge part of the reason that businesses use noise barriers to help minimize offensive sounds.
+Staying compliant with a local outdoor noise ordinance is a huge part of the reason that businesses use noise barriers to help minimize offensive sounds.
 Employee safety and equipment health are more reasons to keep excessive noise to a minimum.
 Protecting people and the environment tops that list as well.

-Major Contributors of Offensive Outdoor Sounds
+Major Contributors Of Outdoor Sounds

-- Air conditioning units
+- Air Conditioning Units

-- Utility substations
+- Utility Substations

-- Shopping malls
+- Commercial Shopping Malls

-- Sports arenas
+- Sports Arenas and Raceways

-- Bus terminals
+- Bus Terminals

-The Use of Noise Mitigation Methods To Eliminate Sound
+Using Noise Mitigation Methods To Eliminate Sound

 New technologies and research have led to the development of sound-absorption treatments that do more than just bounce sound around like reflective concrete barriers.
 These systems “trap” the noise inside the wall where it is taken on a trip through sound dampening materials that reduce the effect of sound waves before allowing them to exit with a much lesser effect.

-Benefits of Sound Absorbing Walls
+Benefits of Installing Sound Walls

-- Minimize the effect of sound on neighbors
+- Minimize The Effect of Sound on Neighbors

 Why Noise Mitigation Is So Important

-The Environmental Protection Agency* says that commercial equipment produces noise that puts the health of the public in danger.
+The Environmental Protection Agency1 says that commercial equipment produces noise that puts the health of the public in danger.
 People can suffer long term effects from loud sounds including reduced sleep and mood swings.

-Minimizing Excessive Noise to Improve The Environment For Residents
+Minimizing Sound to Improve Environment For Residents

-The National Institute of Health** says that the longer a person is subjected to loud noises, the more harm happens.
+The National Institute of Health2 says that the longer a person is subjected to loud noises, the more harm happens.
 The closer a person is to the source of the offensive sound, the more dangerous the effects of the noise.

 The reduction of offensive sounds makes it much more enjoyable for people in residential areas allowing them to spend more time outdoors.
-Families can walk to the park or ride bicycles without dealing with noise when well-designed, sound-absorptive sound walls are used to eliminate unwanted sounds.
+Families can walk to the park or ride bicycles without dealing with noise when well-designed, sound-absorptive sound walls are used to eliminate unwanted noise.

-Profound Effects From Noise Pollution
+Profound Effects From Outdoor Noise Pollution

 The NIH says that more people are suffering death from heart disease caused by noise pollution.
 Reducing the levels of sound that affect the public is more vital now than ever with new technologies like cell phones that can produce more than 85 decibels of noise, the level at which hearing loss occurs.
 The NIH says that mobile devices can output as much as 105 decibels on high volume.